Canon 7D vs G3X

 Studio photographers will appreciate that the Canon 7D (unlike the G3X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D and the Canon G3 X?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 7D: